 A student’s financial aid package contains various components, one of which may be work study.
 Work study is a great way to supplement a student’s expenses while attending the college.
 While work study is a component of a student’s financial aid award, the funding does not get disbursed towards the student’s bill.
 Instead the student will receive a bi-weekly payment.
-The employment opportunities on (and off campus at the Santa Fe location) campus are designed to prepare students for jobs upon graduation.
+The employment opportunities on campus and off campus are designed to prepare students for jobs upon graduation.
 The program helps to provide students with work experience that can be placed on their resumes.

 Campus Employment is a campus-specific program: Annapolis and Santa Fe have distinct programs as outlined in the handbooks.

 Annapolis Campus Employment Handbook